-The construction costs are based on information published by BDC Development Consultants, Altus Group, BTY Group and discussions with contractors who are active in the Victoria multifamily residential market.
+The construction costs are based on information published by BDC Development Consultants, Altus Group, BTY Group and discussions with contractors and developers who are active in the Victoria multifamily residential market.

-- 9. Soft costs and professional fees (permits, engineering, design, legal, survey, appraisal, accounting, new home warranties, insurance, deficiencies and other professional fees) and development management total 13% of hard costs.
+- Soft costs and professional fees (permits, engineering, design, legal, survey, appraisal, accounting, new home warranties, insurance, deficiencies and other professional fees) and development management total 13% of hard costs.
 This excludes the soft costs and professional fees associated with the rezoning process. - 10.
 A contingency allowance of 5% of hard and soft costs is included. - 11.
 Interim financing is charged on all costs (including land) at 5% per year.
 In addition, a financing fee equivalent to 1.5% of total projects costs is included. - 12.
 Residential and commercial DCCs are included at current rates. - 13.
 Property taxes are based on 2018 mill rates and our own estimate of the assessed value during development. - 14.
 Developer's profit margin is set at 15%, which is the typical minimum profit margin target for new multifamily development in Victoria.
+Our sensitivity analysis tests the impact of a 17.5% profit margin in scenarios that include affordable rental units.

-8.2 Approach to Affordable Housing Analysis
+9.2 Approach to Affordable Housing Analysis